resbazSQL/lc-webscraping/_episodes/02-dom.md

   (...)

 <blockquote class="challenge">
-  <h2 id="exercise-select-all-challenge-boxes-by-class">Exercise: select all challenge boxes by class</h2>
+  <h2 id="exercise-select-all-challenge-boxes-by-class">Exercise: Select all challenge boxes by class</h2>
   <p>Using an XPath query in the Javascript console of your browser, select the element that contains the text
 you are currently reading on this page.</p>
       (...)